 Selecting Update Always can potentially contribute to slowness in your plan.
-To change a view so that it only updates on demand, select the view in your layout, then click the Open Object click button to open the Layout Box Specification dialog.
-On the LINKED VIEW or CAMERA VIEW panel, select Update On Demand, then click OK.
+To change a view so that it only updates on demand, select the view in your layout, then click the Open Object edit button to open the Layout Box Specification dialog.
+On the Linked View or Camera View panel, select Update On Demand, then click OK.